kjottkake/kjottkake/README.md

 # Past Projects
 Here's some of my past projects which I'm proud of.

+# Hobbies and Interests
+When I'm not on my computer I like to hang out with my family, travel, and surf!
 <!--
 **kjottkake/kjottkake** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.